-Learn how to grow Amaryllis Bulbs – It’s easy!
-Great for gift giving, we’re pleased to offer top--quality Amaryllis bulbs for the holiday season.
+Learn how to grow Amaryllis Bulbs—it’s easy!
+Great for gift giving, we’re pleased to offer top-quality Amaryllis bulbs for the holiday season.

 You can either use our Growing Kit or provide your own pot and growing media.